DarkStarSword/3d-fixes/World of Diving/README.md

 - I've fixed the surface shaders for everything in the dive shop that I'm able to preview, but I can't preview certain things like Dive Buddies and Boats without first unlocking them.
 Due to the way Unity surface shaders work, there is a fairly high chance that some of these may still be broken.

-  If you have not yet bought the game, but are planning to do so as a direct result of this fix, consider getting in touch with me first so I can invite you for XP to allow me to unlock some of the higher level items sooner.
+  If you have not yet bought the game, but are planning to do so as a direct result of this fix, consider getting in touch with me first so I can invite you for XP to allow me to unlock and fix some of the higher level items sooner.

   Feel free to add me as a friend on Steam (DarkStarSword), but please leave a comment on my profile page first so I don't mistake you for a spammer.